 Guido van Rossum created Python in the 1980s.
 From the very beginning, his aim was to create a general-purpose programming language that would be easy to understand.
 Python solved this problem with its simple syntax that even entry-level developers could understand.
 As a result, Python soon became popular among developers and remains so to this day.

 One of the major reasons behind Python being popular in blockchain projects is the ease of learning and understanding it.
 As a result, more people have the power to code their way to great blockchain-based apps and tools.
+One such platform, Immediate Edge can be used to buy and sell high volatile cryptos.

 Python is among the most popular programming languages